Regulation

 Two Regulations, One Compliance Challenge

-If you are responsible for AI governance in a European organization, you are likely already familiar with the General Data Protection Regulation (GDPR).
-Now, with the EU AI Act (Regulation 2024/1689), you face a second major regulatory framework — and the question on every DPO's mind is: how do these two regulations fit together?
+If you handle AI governance in a European organization, you already know the General Data Protection Regulation (GDPR).
+Now, with the EU AI Act (Regulation 2024/1689), there is a second regulatory framework to contend with.
+The question on every DPO's mind: how do these two regulations fit together?

-The short answer: they are complementary, not competing.
-The AI Act explicitly states that it is "without prejudice" to GDPR (Article 2(7)).
-This means both regulations apply simultaneously to AI systems that process personal data.
-You need to comply with both — but understanding where they overlap can save you significant effort.
+The short answer is that they are complementary, not competing.
+The AI Act explicitly states that it is "without prejudice" to GDPR (Article 2(7)), meaning both regulations apply simultaneously to AI systems that process personal data.
+You need to comply with both, but understanding where they overlap can save you real effort.

 Key Differences in Scope and Approach